MC1019312 - Microsoft Teams: Meeting participants can request collaborative annotation sessions

 Summary

-Meeting participants in Microsoft Teams will soon be able to request annotation sessions during screen sharing.
-This feature will roll out in May 2025 for Windows and Mac desktops.
-The presenter can accept or deny requests, and anonymous users cannot request annotations.
-No admin action is required.
+Meeting participants in Microsoft Teams will soon be able to request collaborative annotation sessions during screen sharing.
+This feature will roll out in June 2025 for Windows and Mac desktop clients.
+Anonymous users cannot request annotations.
+No admin action is required, but user notification and documentation updates are recommended.

 More information